barrysteyn/node-scrypt/README.md

 #Scrypt For NodeJS
 node-scrypt is a native node C++ wrapper for Colin Percival's scrypt encryption utility.
 It is designed to be fully asynchronous (in fact, there is no synchronous mode) due to the time input of scrypt.

+This is an implementation of the cryptographic *"atomics"*.
+In other words, when performing authentication, use this library as an atomic, but you will have to come up with your own authentication scheme.

 ##What Is It?
-Scrypt is an advanced crypto library that is mainly used for user authentication.
+Scrypt is an advanced crypto library that is used as a[key derivation function](http://en.wikipedia.org/wiki/Key_derivation_function) (i.e. password authenticator) for user authentication.
 More information can be found:

 * [Tarsnap blurb about scrypt](http://www.tarsnap.com/scrypt.html) - Colin Percival (the author of scrypt) explains a bit about it.
 * [Academic paper explaining scrypt](http://www.tarsnap.com/scrypt/scrypt.pdf).